vtex/vtex-courses/courses/store-block/steps/05_css-handles/en.md

    }
    ```

-4. At last, it is needed to use the _handle_ in the component to see the customization.
+4. Finally, the _handle_ in the component needs to be used to see the customization.
 For this, use the prop `className` with the classes to be used and the Tachyons classes, for global styles.

    ```diff
    // react/Countdown.tsx